 The Peninsula campus is small and relaxed.
 Students can live by the beach, but also can still travel to Melbourne's city centre easily via public transport.

-The major areas of study offered at Peninsula campus are nursing and paramedics, early childhood and primary education, and health science research.
+The major areas of study offered at Peninsula campus are nursing, nursing and midwifery, paramedics, physiotherapy, occupational therapy, early childhood and primary education, and business.